CGAL Made More Accessible: Introduction

 \subsection{Contribution}

 We introduce C++ Python bindings that enable the convenient, efficient, and reliable use of \cgal{} software modules in Python code.
 There are different tools that facilitate the creation of C++ Python bindings.
 We present a short study that compares several tools, which leads to the method of choice.
 The binding themselves are implemented in C++ and their implementation exploits advanced features in C++, which we explicate.
-This results with elegant and compact code that is easy to maintain and extend with additional bindings.
+This results in elegant and compact code that is easy to maintain and extend with additional bindings.
 We present a system that rapidly generates bindings of desired objects according to user prescriptions, which enables the convenient use of any subset of bound object types concurrently.
-With our system it is possible to generate a single library that contains bindings for instances of different \cgal{} templates, e.g., an instance of the 2D arrangement class template and an instance of the 2D triangulation class template, or several libraries when one is insufficient.
-If several instances of the same class template must be bound, several corresponding libraries must be generated, one for each instance.
+With our system it is possible to generate a single library that contains bindings for instances of different \cgal{} templates, e.g., an instance of the 2D arrangement class template and an instance of the 2D triangulation class template, or several libraries (which can be used concurrently), such that distinct libraries contain different instances of the same template.